CpaterCodes/Explorum/README.md

 As a User
 In order to clarify my meaning by trying again
-I wish to be able to delete logs that are mine [status: pending]
+I wish to be able to delete logs that are mine [status: complete]
 ```

 I'm also hoping to properly understand and apply SASS in order to improve the look and feel of the web application.
 However, I'm also crucially hoping to continue working on user stories and features.